AMANDLA! WOMEN TO WATCH EDITION

-Senior Counsel, World Bank Group
+Senior Counsel, World Bank Group, Washington, DC.

 I grew up under military rule in Nigeria and witnessed great abuse of power.
 At around 8 years old, I witnessed two soldiers dragging and beating a crying woman.
 She had allegedly spoken to them in a manner they deemed rude.
 I recall standing with other residents in the neighbourhood feeling disempowered and paralyzed by fear of the soldiers and their guns.
 As I began to make career choices, I realized that law was a vehicle through which I could help people like the woman brutalized by the soldiers.
 Since then my career has been characterized by the pursuit of justice and equity.

 What is your proudest professional moment thus far?

 I cannot really pinpoint one moment - I would say that I derive a lot of joy and pride from helping others with career advice and guidance even as I try to navigate the professional world myself.
 When I can help someone, that is a proud moment.

 Looking back, what is one decision/action you would have done differently?

 Speaking up more when I was new in my career and witnessing things I did not agree with.
 At times in the past I succumbed to a fear of being misunderstood and then silenced myself.
 Fortunately, this is a course of action to which I no longer subscribe.
 We should never silence ourselves out of fear of what another person may think or feel.

 Share some major professional challenges you have faced, or continue to face as a woman in law.